 Breakout Mentors offers the most hands-on way to prepare middle and high school students for USACO and other competitive programming contests.
+We are even listed as one of the resources on the official USACO page.
 USACO is the most prestigious measuring stick for talented coders and a fun challenge for anyone who enjoys puzzles.

 Our students learn how to solve difficult problems that require creativity, a breadth of knowledge, and expertise that grows as deep as industry engineers.
 Each student is carefully matched with an exciting mentor who will customize the learning, solving problems that interest them from day one.